< Blog

 COPY /src /src

-RUN npm build
+RUN npm run build

 Just by adding 1 line, we can speed up most of our builds - in my scenario it was local builds and CI server builds (npm packages rarely change in a mature project)

-This 1 line Dockerfile change has saved our team a few minutes per build (we had some large / slow npm dependencies for things like integration testing such as cypress)
+This 1 line Dockerfile change has saved our team a few minutes per build (we had some large / slow npm dependencies for things like integration testing such as cypress).

 That's all folks!